Chapter Two: The Board of Trustees

 §2-02.07 - Re-election of Trustees

 No elected Trustee, who has served for two (2) consecutive four (4) year terms, shall be eligible for re-election until one (1) full year shall have elapsed since the expiration of his/her last term.
-In the event, however, that a Trustee at the expiration of two or more consecutive terms is serving as Chair or has been recommended for the office of Chair by the Committee designated with such responsibility by the Board then, notwithstanding the foregoing provision of this Section of these By-laws, said Trustee shall be eligible for re-election for an additional consecutive four (4) year term without any lapse of time since the expiration of his/her term.
+In the event, however, that a Trustee at the expiration of two or more consecutive terms is serving as Chair or has been recommended for the office of Chair or Chair-Elect by the Committee designated with such responsibility by the Board then, notwithstanding the foregoing provision of this Section of these By-laws, said Trustee shall be eligible for re-election for an additional consecutive four (4) year term without any lapse of time since the expiration of his/her term.
 Any Trustee first appointed to the Board to fill the unexpired term of another Trustee shall be eligible to serve two (2) additional consecutive four (4) year terms.
 No Trustee shall be eligible for election or re-election to the Board after having attained the age of seventy-five (75) years.
 A Trustee who attains the age of seventy-five (75) years while serving a term to which he/she was elected shall retain his/her status as a Trustee until the expiration of such term.

 §2-02.08 - Resignation and Removal of Trustees